Share This Article

 The Ticketing War

 The chaos was predictable, and Seoul police saw it coming.
 Hours before tickets went live on NOL Ticket, police chief Park Jeong-bo announced that officers had already flagged and requested deletion of 34 fraudulent posts offering proxy ticket purchases or illegal resales.
-Scam prices ranged from 10,000 won ($7) to 1.2 million won ($830) for tickets to a free event.
+Scam prices ranged from 10,000 won to 1.2 million won for tickets to a free event, according to local law-enforcement briefings.
+Anti-scalping legislation passed in January allows fines up to 50 times the original ticket price, as reported by The Guardian.
+For a zero-cost concert, prosecutors are reportedly interpreting the law through attempted resale value rather than face value, a workaround that shows how seriously officials are treating this market distortion before BTS even steps onstage and before the wider March travel rush fully arrives.

 Fans across South Korea flocked to PC cafes, the internet gaming venues with faster connections that have become fixtures of Korean ticketing culture.
-Online forums filled with stories of coordinated family operations: grandparents, parents, and children all logged into separate devices, running the same browser session at millisecond intervals.
+Online forums filled with stories of coordinated family operations.
 None of it mattered.
 The demand was simply too large for any individual strategy to overcome.

 Gwanghwamun as Stage